usuaero/MachUpX/docs/source/creating_input_files.md

 should be used.

 ## Coordinate Systems
 Throughout MachUpX, two coordinate systems are used.
-These are the body-fixed and flat-earth coordinate systems.
+These are the body-fixed and earth-fixed coordinate systems.
 In the body-fixed coordinate system, the x-axis points forward out of the nose of the aircraft, the y-axis points to the right along the wing, and the z-axis points down.
 The body-fixed coordinate system has its origin at the aircraft's center of gravity.

-In the flat-earth coordinate system, the x-axis points North, the y-axis points East, and the z-axis points down.
-The origin of the flat-earth coordinate system is somewhat arbitrary, but it is assumed to be at sea level.
+In the earth-fixed coordinate system, the x-axis points North, the y-axis points East, and the z-axis points down.
+The origin of the earth-fixed coordinate system is somewhat arbitrary, but it is assumed to be at sea level.
+In this coordinate system, the earth is assumed to be flat.

 ![image](CoordinateSystems.jpg "Coordinate Systems in MachUpX")